melissa-wong/r-ladies-bayes-pkgs/docs/03_rethinking.md

 ## Extras

 The `rethinking` package has some nice extras.
-One is the `stancode` function will return the actual `stan` code for the model.
+One is the `stancode` function will return the `stan` code generated for the model.
 This is a great way to start getting familiar with `stan` syntax!

 ```r